xiaoli-dong/metaerg/README.md

 The exteral data can be download and unarchived:
 ```
+#download and unarchive the metaerg database to your home directory. the database base will be sitting in $HOME/db
 wget http://ebg.ucalgary.ca/metaerg/db.tar.gz -P $HOME
 tar -xvzf $HOME/db.tar.gz
 ```

 The external data can also be build by metaerg supplied script:
 ```
+#build metaerg datbase to your home direcoty. the database will be in $HOME/db
 $HOME/metaerg/bin/setup_db.pl -o $HOME -v 132
 ```
 MetaErg databases were built based on the following public available databases: